 Then the worst possible thing happened.
 Alice entered the Entrance Hall right behind Ron and caught sight of Harry before he could duck away.

 "Oh!" he heard her cry out, and then she promptly burst into tears again.

 "She's being a bit dramatic," he thought to himself as he rolled his eyes and looked for a way to escape before she could make another scene.

 He miraculously found his way free of the pair of them and sat down at end of the Gryffindor table.
 Sure, he was glad to be rid of them, but it was awkward to be alone.
 The feast was as good as it ever was but he couldn't help but feeling watched.
 Not by Percy or by any teacher, no, but by Ron and Alice and seemingly the whole Gryffindor girl population, as well as some girls from other houses.

-"News must travel fast," he thought grimly to himself, but then laughed as he then thought that of course news would travel fast by the mouth of a rather loose girl.
+"News must travel fast," he thought grimly to himself, but then laughed as he then thought that of course news would travel fast by the mouth of a notorious flirt and champion gossip.

 He tried not to think things like that, he really did, but it was just becoming too weird.
 Whispers were beginning to start and when he would turn his head to find the source of the rumor-spreading and stamp it out, all would become silent and smirks would grace the faces of the hordes of girls and everyone in the general vicinity would become very interested in their food.
 The 'divorce' from Alice had come at a high price, but it was still worth it.

 November dawned as ominously for Harry as October had been.
 He spent much of the rest of the weekend hiding away from the Weasleys and all of the girls at Hogwarts.
 He had always known girls were strange but there was something about their new behavior that just couldn't grasp.